windytan/redsea/README.md

     $ ./rtl-rx.sh -f 87.9M

 Command line options are passed on to `rtl_fm`.
 Station frequency (`-f`) is mandatory.
-It may also be helpful to set `-p` to the ppm error in the crystal and `-g` to a desired gain value.
+It may also be helpful to set `-p` to the ppm error in the crystal.
 (Note that `rtl_fm` will tune a bit off; this is expected behavior.)
+Gain is set to 40 dB by default.
 The script can be modified to include additional parameters to redsea as well.

 ### Decoding a pre-recorded signal with SoX